Military history of Finland: World War II

-In 1939, Finland was in war against the Soviet Union during the Winter War.
-The war lasted 105 days.

-The Continuation War against the Soviet Union lasted from the summer of 1941 until the fall of 1944.

-In 1944 and 1945, Finland attacked German Wehrmacht forces leaving the country in the Lapland War.
+The Soviet Union invaded Finland on 30 November 1939, starting the Winter War, with the goal of annexing Finland.
+An expected easy Soviet victory instead saw the Red Army suffer severe losses in men and materiel, and the attempt to conquer Finland failed.
+The war ended on 13 March 1940 with the signing of the Moscow Peace Treaty in which Finland ceded 9% of its territory to the Soviet Union.

+Finland invaded the Soviet Union in June of 1941, initiating the Continuation War.
+Finland retook territory lost in the Winter War and proceeded to occupy East Karelia.
+The Soviets launched the Vyborg–Petrozavodsk offensive in June 1944 and drove Finland out of the territory it had taken, but the Finns halted the offensive with a string of victories, beginning with the Battle of Tali-Ihantala and ending with the Battle of Ilomantsi in August 1944.
+The Continuation War ended with the Moscow Armistice.

+As part of the Moscow Armistice, Finland was obliged to drive out the Germans from Finnish territory, in what became the Lapland War.
+The war ended in April of 1945.

+The Finns successfully resisted Soviet attempts to conquer Finland, making Finland one of two combatant continental European countries in World War II not to have its capital occupied (the other being the Soviet Union).

 Post World War II

 Soon after the birth of the United Nations, Finnish military troops—including various types of military personnel and advisers—started participating in many UN peacekeeping operations, beginning in 1956 with the United Nations Emergency Force at the Suez Crisis.
 Defense strategy in Finland after World War II required tact and diplomacy.
 In the event of major hostilities, The Finnish Defence Forces basically needed to hold off attackers and establish an evacuation corridor, most likely to the West, just long enough for the population center in the areas surrounding the capital to evacuate to safety.
 Because it was not clear from which direction troops might come during the Cold War, it was necessary to train for all possibilities without antagonizing NATO, the Soviet Union, or neighboring countries.

 In response to the 2022 Russian invasion of Ukraine, Finland announced that it would apply to join the NATO military alliance, ending its postwar policy of neutrality.
+Finland joined NATO on April 4, 2023.